tdilauro/Simplified-wiki/ContentSources.md

 Summary: curated views of IA's catalog can be integrated into our catalog, but not IMO the entire catalog.
 It's a junkyard.

+The dates books enter public domain vary between countries.
+Some rights depend on registrations with a country-by-country basis, but the most important factor is how many years have to pass after the death of the creator to allow the works into public domain.

+This list will updated yearly.
+If you want any other site to be included, please leave a suggestion in the comments below.

+### Europeana

+[Europeana](http://www.europeana.eu/portal/) offers access to millions of digitized items from European museums, libraries, and archives.

+More than 2,000 European institutions across Europe contribute to the site, including the British Library and national libraries from many countries.

+To find free public domain books, search for the author or title, and in the left-side panel narrow results by file type (“text”), and by copyright (“public domain marked”).

+### Feedbooks

+This French ebook site is designed with mobile reading in mind.
+It’s tailored for mobile browsers, so you can download free ebooks directly to your tablet or smartphone.

+Feedbooks offers thousands of public domain ebooks in five languages.
+Unlike in Internet Archive, most of the free books have covers to look good on your e-reader or e-reading application.

+The site integrates with Readmill, so you can send an ebook directly to your Readmill cloud library.

+⇢ Feedbooks

+### Manybooks

+This is a popular catalog of public domain ebooks, sourced from Project Gutenberg and Internet Archive.

+The books are available in a vast number of different file formats, so if you are looking for less popular ones, like Plucker or FictionBook2, Manybooks is a good destination to explore.

+Currently there are almost 30,000 titles in Manybooks.

+⇢ Manybooks

+### World Public Library

+World Public Library - front page

+The site is a part of a global effort to “preserve and disseminate classic works of literature, serials, bibliographies, dictionaries, encyclopaedias and other reference works.”

+All books available here are free, but not all are public domain, so reading Terms and Conditions section is recommended.

+The site offers over 3 million digital items, grouped into easy-to-browse collections, including classic literature, children’s books, and academic research collections.

+⇢ World Public Library

+### Google Book Search

+Google launched its own ebookstore some time ago, but the earlier book scan project, Google Book Search, is still there.

+Perform any search and you’ll see a list of results.
+If you see Preview or Full View link under the book’s title, it means you can read its scan in the browser.

+⇢ Google Book Search

+### Books Should Be Free

+The site offers thousands of free public domain books, as audiobooks or text files.
+Titles in 30 languages can be found here.

+⇢ Books Should Be free

+### The Literature Network

+The site calls itself a “searchable online literature for the student, educator, or enthusiast.”

+Currently there are over 3,600 full books and over 4,400 short stories & poems from over 250 authors.

+The key to explore the site is author index, from where you can browse linked books, quotes forum threads and quizzes.

+⇢ The Literature Network

+### Bartleby

+The site offers free Harvard Classics - complete volumes of the most comprehensive and well-researched anthology of all time (read-online, no downloads offered).

+⇢ Bartleby

+### DailyLit

+The platform’s offer should suit modern-day people who are always in a hurry.
+You can read an ebook in daily installments, delivered by mail or RSS feed.

+Apart from DailyLit’s own serialized fiction, you can find here hundreds of classic novels.
+Pride and Prejudice and War of the Worlds were two first books offered on platform’s launch in 2006.

+⇢ DailyLit

+### Read Easily

+The site is dedicated particularly for the partially sighted and visually impaired.

+Free classics can be read online, and you can change colors, fonts, as well as increase font size to make the text more legible.

+⇢ Read Easily

+### LibriVox

+Founded in 2005, LibriVox is an extensive library of free public domain audiobooks.

+Volunteers record chapters of public domain books.
+Afterwards LibriVox releases the audio file for free in the public domain, and you may use it the way you like.

+⇢ LibriVox

+### Legamus

+The site makes free audio books from texts that entered public domain in Europe.

+⇢ Legamus

+### Open Culture

+Open Culture is a popular blog that curates access to educational and cultural media.

+Among several collections, you can find here a directory of over 500 free ebooks.
+Most of them are in public domain.

+⇢ Open Culture

+### Classic Literature Library

+Public domain books organized into collections.
+The complete works of William Shakespeare, Jules Verne, Charles Dickens or Mark Twain, among others.

+⇢ Classic Literature Library

+### The Online Books Page

+The site, managed by the University of Pennsylvania, offers a clean interface to browse for over 1 million free ebooks from around the web.

+⇢ The Online Books Page

+### Great Books and Classics

+A repository of works of classic writers and philosophers, from Sophocles to Epicurus, to Sun-Tzu.

+The books in digital format can be read here online as html files.

+⇢ Great Books and Classics

+### Classic Reader

+All books on this website are in public domain.
+You can choose from 3810 titles by 358 authors.

+⇢ Classic Reader

+### Planet Publish

+A decent collection of popular works of classic literature, in pdf format.

+⇢ Planet Publish

+### Classical Chinese Literature

+Chinese classics with each character hyperlinked to its definition and etymology.

+⇢ Classical Chinese Literature

+### Wolne Lektury

+Extremely well-managed collection of free public domain books in Polish language.

+Currently there are over 2,300 titles available, either for online reading or to download (epub, mobi, pdf formats).

+⇢ Wolne Lektury

+### Projekti Lönnrot

+Public domain books in Finnish and Swedish.

+⇢ Projekti Lönnrot

 ### Non-English sources

 #### Español